joelouthan/Theologicus/src/pastorals/2-timothy1-1-7.md

 The double grip of the Father and the Son:

->John 10:27-30 (CSB) My sheep hear my voice, I know them, and they follow me.
+>John 10:27-30 My sheep hear my voice, I know them, and they follow me.
 28 I give them eternal life, and they will never perish.
 No one will snatch them out of my hand.
 29 My Father, who has given them to me, is greater than all.
 No one is able to snatch them out of the Father’s hand.
 30 I and the Father are one.”

 Sealed by the Spirit:

->Ephesians 1:13 (CSB) In him you also were sealed with the promised Holy Spirit when you heard the word of truth, the gospel of your salvation, and when you believed.
+>Ephesians 1:13 In him you also were sealed with the promised Holy Spirit when you heard the word of truth, the gospel of your salvation, and when you believed.

 Your family may disown you, the Lord cannot:

->Psalm 27:10 (CSB) Even if my father and mother abandon me, the LORD cares for me.
+>Psalm 27:10 Even if my father and mother abandon me, the LORD cares for me.

 Call upon him, and he will answer you:

->Psalm 9:9-10 (CSB) The LORD is a refuge for the persecuted, a refuge in times of trouble.
+>Psalm 9:9-10 The LORD is a refuge for the persecuted, a refuge in times of trouble.
 10 Those who know your name trust in you because you have not abandoned